 If your child is absent, please let us know.
 We will ring you on the first day of any absence if you have not contacted us.

-If your child's attendance drops below 95%, one of our Pastoral Managers will invite you in for a meeting.
+If your child's attendance drops below 96%, you will receive and attendance letter 1.
+If your child's attendance does not improve, you may receive a second letter or be asked to come in and meet with one of our attendance leads.
 If your child's attendance drops below 90%, the Head Teacher will ask to see you.
 At 85% we will involve the Education Welfare Service based at County Hall.

 In 2016/17 our attendance was 96.25%.